Gallogly College of Engineering

 Transfer Admission

-Students transferring to the University of Oklahoma, College of Engineering must have earned a minimum of 24 hours of college credit to be considered for admission.
+Students transferring to the University of Oklahoma, College of Engineering must have earned a minimum of 24 non-remedial hours of college credit to be considered for admission.
 Transfer students must have a retention GPA of 2.50 for fewer than 60 earned hours of college-level work or a 2.00 for more than 60 earned hours of college-level work.

 The Office of Admissions conducts all initial assessment of transfer coursework.
 Transfer students who wish to apply un-equated transfer courses towards degree completion are urged to meet with one of the college's academic advisors.